How to get more Google reviews for your fitness or yoga studio

 They build trust

 Let’s start with the obvious.
-Research shows that 97% of consumers read reviews before buying from local businesses— and fitness studios are no exception.
-In fact, this is especially the case with fitness studios, as in many cases they are committing to a membership for a certain amount of time.
+Research shows that 97% of consumers read reviews before buying from local businesses— and fitness and wellness studios are no exception.
+In fact, this is especially the case with studios, as in many cases they are committing to a membership for a certain amount of time.
 So, they need to know they’re in good hands!

 When your customers are going to work-out at a new studio, they want to know what others who have visited before thought — just as you would if you were going to try a new restaurant or hair salon.
 They need to know that there’s no rats scampering through the studio, creepy instructors or unexpected membership fees!
 While Facebook ads and perfectly curated Instagram feeds help craft your studio’s image, the average consumer is becoming more and more aware that this isn’t always the genuine.
 It’s your reviews that are really going to help you build trust.